ntustison/Histograms/Text/results.md

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.99\linewidth]{Figures/DiceVarianceStudy.pdf}
-\caption{(Left) The deviation in resulting segmentation caused by distortions produced
-         noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
-Each segmentation is reduced to three labels for comparison:  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
+  \caption{University of Virginia image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
+Each segmentation is reduced to three labels for comparison:
+  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
 (Right) Results from the Tukey Test following one-way ANOVA to compare the deviations.
 Higher positive values are indicative of increased robustness to simulated image distortions.
          }
 \label{fig:simulations}
 \end{figure}